Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 ### Orientation

 As told before, we will not rotate the ship yet, but we will still need to store its orientation.
-We will use an identity `Quaternion` to represent the neutral orientation of the ship.
+We will use an **Identity Quaternion** to represent the neutral orientation of the ship.
 Add it in the `Player` class' `Load` function:

 ```csharp
     public void Load(ContentManager content)